The Hidden Cost of Inaction: Why Waiting on FISP Will Cost Your Board More

 Imagine owning a business.
 You only look at your finances once a year — in Q4 — and you never think about future growth, upcoming expenses, or risks.

 Would that business thrive?
+Probably not.

 Yet that’s exactly how many co-op and condo boards handle their buildings’ budgets.